 Baby, it’s Colorado Cold outside.
-Rodeo and Livestock, Lanterns, Art, Food, Music, Parades and Green Beer are just a few reasons to get together from January to March for the annual winter festivals in Denver, Colorado.
+Rodeo and Livestock, Art, Food, Music, Parades and Green Beer are just a few reasons to get together from January to March for the annual winter festivals in Denver, Colorado.

 One of the world’s largest indoor rodeos, this 2-week event takes over the National Western Complex housing thousands of animals in its stockyards while hosting nightly rodeo performances, including the popular Mexican Rodeo and PBR Bull Riding.

 Denver hosts another annual January event honoring Dr. Martin Luther King Jr. This combination march and parade (marade) is the largest in the United States.
 It begins at City Park through Civic Center Park, ending at the Colorado State Capitol Building to commemorate Dr. King’s life.

 Get ready for a 7-day food coma.
 Denver Restaurant Week is a February culinary celebration of the Mile High City’s restaurants.
 Dozens of metro Denver restaurants participate by presenting a multi-course meal for a preset price of $60 for two or $30 for one (excluding tax and gratuity).

 The luck of the Irish will be with you when you attend downtown Denver’s annual St. Patrick’s Day, the largest west of the Mississippi with more than 200,000 parade fans!
 Let your Irish roots show during the annual St. Patrick’s Day Parade, the largest west of the Mississippi.
 You’ll join 200,000 “Irishmen” when the sidewalks of Blake Street turn green with St. Patty’s Day pride.

 Yet another cultural event is the 3-day Denver March Powwow, honoring the heritage of American Indians.
 This event is the largest of its kind in the country welcoming nearly 2,000 tribal dancers representing 100 tribes from 38 states and three Canadian provinces.
-The experience is packed with Native American cultural experiences and a ideal outing for families.
+The experience is packed with Native American cultural experiences and an ideal outing for families.

-And of course, you don’t want to neglect Colorado’s favorite pasttime – skiing and other snowy pasttimes in Rocky Mountains, where every day is a winter festival.
+And of course, you don’t want to neglect Colorado’s favorite past time – skiing and other snowy past times in Rocky Mountains, where every day is a winter festival.